deathbird/cheatsheets/gitCheatsheet.md

 git branch -a   # (show all local and remote brances!)
 git branch -r   # (show ONLY remote brances!)
-git branch -u origin/r-3.0.0/feature/IGC-479  # (set current local branch to track remote - upstream branch, -u: upstream)
+git branch -u origin/r-3.0.0/feature/IGC-479  # (set current local branch to track remote - upstream branch, -u: upstream) git branch --unset-upstream # to remove the tracking to the remote branch
 # Simply delete your remote tracking branch (this will not delete the branch on the remote repo!):
 git branch -d -r origin/<remote branch name>
 # display local to remote (upstream) branch mapping!